Best Prayer is that which doesn't request or demand or seek any worldly thing from God

-A poet has said 'O thou, thirsty for the Divine wine, empty thy heart of every desire; for the head of the wine bottle bows only over an empty cup'.
-Continuous practice brings one gradually to a state in which he feels himself as the Prayer itself all through.
-This state is acquired when an abhyasi practices fully according to the above mentioned rules, and Divine Grace begins to get set into motion fully.
+A poet has said ‘O thou, thirsty for the Divine wine, empty thy heart of every desire; for the head of the wine bottle bows only over an empty cup’.
+Continuous practice brings one gradually to a state in which he feels the Prayer itself all through.
+This state is acquired when an abhyasi practices fully according to the above-mentioned rules, and Divine Grace begins to get set into motion fully.
 When the final stage is reached, he begins to dwell in a state of Prayer all through even while discharging his worldly duties and the same state prevails during all his worldly engagements without the least disturbance or interruption.
-If someone has developed such a condition it means that he is in the state of Prayer only.
+If someone has developed such a condition it means that he is in a state of Prayer only.

-To know more about Prayer, our readers are requested to go through the article 'The real goal of human life' and other articles related to "spirituality" on this website
+To know more about Prayer, our readers are requested to go through the article ‘The real goal of human life and other articles related to “spirituality” on this website

 Courtesy: Sri.
 B.E.
 Sampath Kumar and Sri.
 P. Subbarayudu of Sri RamaChandraji Maharaj Seva Trust, Kadapa.